daanrutten/multi-authentication/README.md

 AuthRoute.initializeAuth({
     // The Mongoose model for a user
     userModel: User,
+    // The Mongoose key of the model used as uid
+    userUid: "uid",
     // A function to construct a user given its uid and info (optional)
     userConstructor: (uid: string, info: any) => new User({ uid, info }),
     // The filename of the public key used for verifying JWT tokens